 forty years later, he was more right than even he predicted. five companies control the infrastructure of modern business. they set the prices. they change the terms. they own your data. and you have zero legal recourse when they decide your plan is "legacy" and your price just doubled.

-but the free software movement stopped at code. stallman gave us the right to read and modify source code. he didn't solve the harder problem: who pays to keep it running?
+but the free software movement stopped at code. stallman gave us the right to read and modify source code. he didn't solve two harder problems: who pays to keep it running? and who prevents large platform companies from taking your community's work and selling it back to you?

 the credit union model